 Communication is a two-way street - Though WhatsApp works across many different types of smart phones, it only works if both you and the person or people whom you're trying to contact are using WhatsApp, too.

 Share with care - As with most communication and social tools, once you send a message over WhatsApp, you're largely not in control of how long the other person keeps it or who they can share it with.
-Think carefully about what you send over WhatsApp, including who might be able to see it.
+Think carefully about what you send, including who might be able to see it.

 WhatsApp is a free way to extend some of the capabilities of your phone without tacking on extra phone-related charges.
 It works on many modern smart phones, and allows you to communicate with your contacts in pretty much whatever way you want.
 Contacts are added based on your address book or private invitations, so you only talk to who you want to talk to on WhatsApp.
 Plus, you can form groups to chat with several of your contacts at once, and back up your conversations so that you'll never totally lose the important things that you talk with your contacts about on WhatsApp.